 This metamorphic rock is almost 500 years old which makes it very ancient and precious.
 Lake Mburo National Park also houses a wide variety of bird species conjugated with many other animals such as buffalo, leopard, hyena, zebra etc.

-The park was of all the more attraction to me since lake Mubro along with other 13 lakes combined together to form Uganda’s wetland system.
+The park was of all the more attractive to me since lake Munro along with other 13 lakes combined together to form Uganda’s wetland system.
 This system is of immense credence to the country as a whole and has had a major contribution in Uganda’s socio-economic context.
-This wetland system nearly 50km long.
+This wetland system is nearly 50km long.

 My interest in Lake Mburo National Park prompted me to dig out its history and my guide was of immense service to me in this regard.
 I came to know that the park used to be an open savanna once, however by the time I went to visit it had become a woodland to a large extent.

 I also mentioned formerly that the myriad of animal and bird species found there amazed me.
 It just further reiterated what my guide had told me already that Lake Mburo National Park in Uganda is a unique habitat.
-In fact, it is not only a unique habitat but it is also ca major contributor in the country’s social and economic value.
+In fact, it is not only a unique habitat but it is also a major contributor to the country’s social and economic value.